Differences and Discrepancies in the Old Testament

 "She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins."
 Now all this took place to fulfill what was spoken by the Lord through the prophet: "behold, the virgin shall be with child and shall bear a son, and they shall call his name Immanuel," which translated means, "God with us."
 (Matthew 1:21-23 NASB)

-In other words although Joseph was Jesus' legal father, he was not Jesus' physical father, therefore the curse was not inherited by Jesus.
-This certainly fits in with the fact that the Lord told the serpent that it would be through the seed of the woman that the serpent's seed would be defeated.
+In other words although Joseph was Jesus' legal father, He was not Jesus' physical father.
+Jesus,not being a blood descendent of Joseph did not come under the curse.
+This fits in with the fact that the Lord told the serpent that it would be through the seed of the woman that the serpent's seed would be defeated.

 And I will put enmity Between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel."
 (Genesis 3:15 NASB)